LukasLechnerDev/Kotlin-Coroutines-and-Flow-UseCases-on-Android/README.md

 ### 2. Perform two sequential network requests

 Performs two network requests sequentially.
 First it retrieves recent Android Versions and then it requests the features of the latest version.
+There also exists an alternative implementation for this use case which uses traditional callbacks.
+It should demonstrate how much shorter and more readable the Coroutine version is compared to the approach with callbacks.

 ### 7. Room and Coroutines